grpc/test-infra/containers/runtime/xds/README.md

 files.
 Note that the configuration files here only contains placeholders for the address and port for backend services.
 After validation of the configuration files supplied, a gRPC server for test update is started.
-The test update server communicate with the Driver's ready conteiner, it listens for test backends' podIP, test port and if the test is a proxied test.
+The test update server communicate with the Driver's ready container, it listens for test backends' podIP, test port and if the test is a proxied test.

-For "proxied" test, the xds server will remove all api_listneners and only serves the socket listener to the Envoy.
+For proxied test, the xds server will remove all api_listneners and only serves the socket listener to the Envoy.
 This is a work around to ensure that the resources as a whole pass the validation of Envoy.

-Based on if the current test is a proxied test, the xDS server will construct the corresponding target string and return to Driver's ready container, the Driver's ready container will then keep the information for Driver's run container to use.
-This target string is used to overrite the test target that the driver sends to client for conducting the tests.
+Based on whether the current test is a proxied test or not, the xDS server will construct the corresponding target string and return to the driver's ready container, the Driver's ready container will then keep the information for Driver's run container to use.
+This target string is used to override the test target that the driver sends to client for conducting the tests.

 The test update server will be closed after the communication.